bprashan/tdx-s3-ci/README.md

 ## 3. Install Intel TDX and Remote Attestation in Host OS

 ### 3.1 Check Hardware Status
 For attestation to work, you need Production hardware.
 The script will internally check if the underlying hardware is production or pre-production, in case of production hardware it will automatically install Intel® SGX Data Center Attestation Primitives (Intel® SGX DCAP) packages.

+### 3.2 Pre-requisites
+1. Update the proxy settings in `tdx-config`, in case the system is behind proxy.
+2. If you are running on a production system and wish to setup remote attestation then you would need a subscription key for the Intel PCS.
+   + If you did not request such a subscription key before, [subscribe](https://api.portal.trustedservices.intel.com/products#product=liv-intel-software-guard-extensions-provisioning-certification-service) to Intel PCS, which requires to log in (or create an account).
+Two subscription keys are generated (for key rotation) and both can be used for the following step.
+   + If you did request such a subscription key before, [retrieve](https://api.portal.trustedservices.intel.com/manage-subscriptions) one of your keys, which requires to log in.
+You have two subscription keys (for key rotation) and both can be used.
+3. Along with the API key you would also need to provide the following:
+   + Sha512 hash of the user token for the PCCS client user to register a platform.
+For example, PCK Cert ID retrieval tool will use the user token to send platform information to PCCS.
+   + Sha512 hash of the administrator token for the PCCS administrator to perform a manual refresh of cached artifacts.
+4. If you want to perform attestation using Intel Tiber Trust Services then you would need to trustauthority_api_key, which can be obtained by following this [tutorial](https://docs.trustauthority.intel.com/main/articles/tutorial-api-key.html?tabs=attestation-api-key-portal%2Cattestation-sgx-client).

-### 3.2 Installation
+### 3.3 Installation
-1. Download this repository by cloning the repository (at the appropriate main branch) and execute the setup script.
+1. Download this repository by cloning the repository (at the appropriate main branch). and execute the setup script.

 ```
 git clone https://github.com/bprashan/tdx-s3-ci.git